sathomas/jsDataV.is/src/text/ch5/02-javascript.md

 ```

-> Note: modern browsers have a more sophisticated interface for controlling the class attributes of elements.
+> Note: Modern browsers have a more sophisticated interface for controlling the class attributes of elements.
 That interface is the `classList`, and it easily supports multiple classes per element, as well as toggling the class on and off with a single function.
 Older browsers (namely Internet Explorer version 9 and earlier) don't support that interface, however.
 Since we don't need the extra functionality, the older `className` is sufficient for this example.

 With our event handling function defined, we can associate it with clicks anywhere on the timeline.
 The standard `addEventListener` method creates the association for any element.